 There is also a huge adjustable airflow, massive juice flow channels and a fixed 24k gold plated connector for direct contact and maximum conductivity.

-Does the Tornado whip up a storm or is it all just a load of bluster?
+Does the Tornado whip up a storm?
+Is it one of the best RDTA’s available?
+Or is it all just a load of bluster?

 Let’s find out…